thinkshout/thinkshout/_case_studies/realizing-democracy.md

   - section-image1: "/assets/images/case-studies/LVHN-2.jpg"
     section-image-alt1: "LVHN find a location viewed on a tablet."

-    # @todo This needs to be the same height as the first image.
     section-image2: "/assets/images/case-studies/LVHN-3.jpg"
     section-image-alt2: "LVHN location detail viewed on a laptop."